fang37/tiga-dua-booth-app/BUILD_GUIDE.md

 3. Find your installer:
    - `dist/tiga-dua-booth-app Setup <version>.exe`

+## Installation Notes
+After you install the .exe on a new computer, you need to manually place your .env file in the correct location so the running application can find it.
+The simplest place is usually right next to the installed .exe file itself inside the installation folder, e.g., in `C:\Users\YourUser\AppData\Local\Programs\tiga-dua-booth-app`

 ## Notes
 - Always run `npm run build` before `npm run dist` to ensure latest assets are packaged.
 - For development, use the Vite dev server and Electron with dev environment variables.